veertuinc/anka-docs/content/en/docs/Anka Build Cloud/certificate-based-authentication.md

 ### Test the Configuration

 Start or restart your Controller and test the new TLS configuration using `https://`.
-You can also try using `curl -v https://$HOST/api/v1/status -k`.
+You can also try using `curl -v https://$HOST/api/v1/status`.

-> **Ensure that your Registry URL is set to use https:// as well!**

 If that doesn’t work, try to repeat the above steps and validate that the file names and paths are correct.
 If you are still having trouble, debug the system as explained in the Debugging Controller section.